-A review of the business during the year is contained in the Chairman's Statement on pages 4 to 7.
+A review of the business during the year is contained in the Chairman's Statement above.

 The results for the year to 31 March 2022 are set out in the financial statements.
 On 25 February 2022, the Company declared a dividend of 1.0p per share, which was paid to shareholders on 6 April 2022.
 The intention of the Company is to pay a dividend quarterly.